jonp-h/TillerQuest/README.md

 # This is a random string, you can use Auth.js CLI: "npx auth secret" (https://authjs.dev/reference/core/errors#missingsecret)

 AUTH_GITHUB_ID=...
-#In GitHub, create an app (https://github.com/settings/apps) and write the ID here (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)
+# In GitHub, create an app (https://github.com/settings/apps) and write the ID here (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)

 AUTH_GITHUB_SECRET=...
-#Write the secret from the same GitHub app here (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)
+# Write the secret from the same GitHub app here (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)

+DATABASE_URL=...
+# Your connection string from mongodb.
+Should contain username and password. (https://www.mongodb.com/docs/manual/reference/connection-string/)

 NEXT_PUBLIC_NEW_USER_SECRET=...
-#Random string which is required by the user to be typed when creating a new user in the user creation page.
+# Random string which is required by the user to be typed when creating a new user in the user creation page.
 You can make the string whatever

 NEXT_PUBLIC_MAGICAL_AREA=...
-#IP-address of which user's are allowed to gain mana from.
+# IP-address of which user's are allowed to gain mana from.
 For testing this can be "::ffff:127.0.0.1".

-DATABASE_URL=...
-#Your connection string from mongodb.
-Should contain username and password. (https://www.mongodb.com/docs/manual/reference/connection-string/)

 ```